CS 161 : Computer Security

 Ethics: We will be discussing attacks in this class, some of them quite nasty.
 None of this is in any way an invitation to undertake these attacks in any fashion other than with informed consent of all involved and affected parties.
 The existence of a security hole is no excuse.
 These issues concern not only professional ethics, but also UCB policy and state and federal law.
 If there is any question in your mind about what conduct is allowable, contact the instructors first.

 Computer accounts: We will use 'class' accounts this semester.
-You can get your account here.
+You can get your account at webacct.
 When you first log into your account, you will be prompted to enter information about yourself; that will register you with our grading software.
 If you want to check that you are registered correctly with our grading software, you can run check-register at any time.

 Textbook: The class does not have a required textbook.
 We want to help you save money, so please don't feel obligated to buy a textbook.
 However, we know that some students appreciate additional reading to supplement lectures; for them, we recommend Introduction to Computer Security by Michael Goodrich & Roberto Tamassia (ISBN-10: 0321512944, ISBN-13: 9780321512949).
 We also recommend The Craft of System Security by Sean Smith and John Marchesini.
 We will list optional readings from these textbooks which you can use to help learn the course topics, but all readings from these books are entirely optional.